juanr2001/RubyOnRails/README.md

 Also, I posted some Ruby code, I will post more.

 NEVER give up!.
-Always, learning new things.
+Always learning new things.